sebastien-riou/DryGASCON128k32-arm-cortex-m/README.md

 - AEAD key is 32 bytes (so called `fast profile`)
     - 16 lsb can be anything
     - 16 msb shall encode unique 32 bit words

+## How to build ?
+This repository is a ready to use platformio project.
+If you wish to use something else, you can have a look at platformio.ini for hints, it is self explanatory.

+---

+NOTE: The project uses `mbed` or `arduino` framework depending on the target.
+Those frameworks are not needed at all if you just want to insert DryGASCON into your project.

+---

+Other implementations of DryGASCON can be found here: [DryGASCON](https://github.com/sebastien-riou/DryGASCON).